teklumt/A2SV-Backend/Task5- Task Management REST API using Go and Gin Framework with MongoDB/README.md

+Here's the updated documentation with the changes to the database files:

 # 📋 Task Management REST API

-This Task Management REST API, developed using Go and the Gin framework, supports basic CRUD operations for managing tasks using mongoDB Database.
+This Task Management REST API, developed using Go and the Gin framework, supports basic CRUD operations for managing tasks using MongoDB Database.
 This documentation provides an overview of the API, its endpoints, and how to use it.

 🔗 **[API Documentation](https://documenter.getpostman.com/view/32898780/2sA3kd9cJG)**